openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 -  The result is NaN if:

    -  Either operand is NaN;
-   -  Both operands are infinity.
+   -  Both operands are infinity; or
    -  Both operands are zero.